shivamji642002/shivamji642002/README.md

 - 💞️ I’m looking to collaborate on **Projects**

-- 💬 Ask me about *HTML, CSS, JavaScript, React & DSA*
+- 💬 Ask me about *HTML, CSS, JavaScript, React, Java, Spring Boot, Mysql*

-- 📫 How to reach me *shovamji642002@gmail.com*
+- 📫 How to reach me *shivamji2200@gmail.com*